ClementSafon/IDS_FL_Simulation/rapport_copie.md

 # 6. Attacks
 ## 6.1 Attack models

-After the end of the implementation, the following part consisted in testing if the models were resilient to different attacks, and test different data poisoning scenarii.
+After the end of the implementation, the following part consisted in testing if the models were resilient to different attacks, and test different data poisoning scenarios
 In the first two attack attack scenario, the attacker has no knowledge of the actual infrastructure, nor of how many clients there are.

 ![Fuzzer poisoning attack](images/fuzzer_poisoning_attack.png)

 ![Simple poisoning attack](images/simple_poisoning_attack.png)